 On the harbor side, the first discovery is the sparse remnant of Frederick's Battery tucked into a picturesque cove and documented with a historical placard.

-A stiff, fresh, salt air breeze is blowing towards us from the Atlantic Ocean and multiple blues and greens create dynamically changing turquoise highlights in the white surf pounding against rock below us.
+A stiff, fresh, salt air breeze is blowing towards us from the Atlantic Ocean and multiple blues and greens create dynamically changing turquoise highlights in the white surf pounding rhythmically against rock below.

-Mélanie and I climb the stairs to the 1951 lighthouse and on the way we pass a winch, installed in 1950 and powered by a 5 HP Acadia engine.
+Mélanie and I climb the stairs to the 1951 lighthouse and, on the way, pass a winch, installed in 1950 and powered by a 5 HP Acadia engine.
 Combined with cable and pulleys, the winch hauled construction supplies for the present lighthouse which began operation a year later.

 On the walk back along the road to the car, Mélanie and I decide to tackle hiking a short distance on the East Coast Trail.
-There are virtually endless recreational opportunities.

 There are virtually endless recreational opportunities.
 Life is too short.